ARM-software/arm-trusted-firmware/docs/firmware-design.rst

-   The ``plat_report_exception()`` implementation on the Arm FVP port programs the Versatile Express System LED register in the following format to indicate the occurence of an unexpected exception:
+   The ``plat_report_exception()`` implementation on the Arm FVP port programs the Versatile Express System LED register in the following format to indicate the occurrence of an unexpected exception:

    ::